binxio/cfn-kong-provider/docs/KongAPI.md

     "JWT.Issuer" - issuer of the JWT token, defaults to 'admin'.
-    "JWT.PrivateKeyParameterName" - parameter store name containing the private key to sign the token with (required) "ServiceToken" - pointing to the function implementing this resource (required) "API" - object containing all the properties as defined by [add-api](https://getkong.org/docs/0.11.x/admin-api/#add-api) (required).
+    "JWT.PrivateKeyParameterName" - parameter store name containing the private key to sign the token with (required) "ServiceToken" - pointing to the function implementing this resource (required) "API" - object containing all the properties as defined by Kong add-api (required).

+Check out all properties for "API" at [add-api](https://getkong.org/docs/0.11.x/admin-api/#add-api).

 ## Return values
 With 'Fn::GetAtt' the following values are available: